The SRG/eROSITA All-Sky Survey. Optical identification and properties of galaxy clusters and groups in the western galactic hemisphere: The identified cluster and group catalog

-For all \erass clusters with at least three spectroscopic member galaxies, we calculate the cluster velocity dispersion $\sigma$ as the line-of-sight velocity dispersion of those galaxies.
+For all \erass clusters with at least three spectroscopic member galaxies, we calculated the cluster velocity dispersion $\sigma$ as the line-of-sight velocity dispersion of those galaxies.
 The total number of \erass clusters with an estimated velocity dispersion is identical to the number of 1906 clusters with available spectroscopic redshift $z_{\rm spec}$ (see Table \ref{tab:bestztype}).
 However, the flagging is stricter.
-For $z_{\rm spec}$, we require the velocity clipping of the full sample of spectroscopic members to converge.
-For $\sigma$, we require the velocity clipping for all bootstrapped realizations to converge.
-This gives more robust results by reducing the number of clusters with substructure.
-Of the 1,906 spectroscopic clusters, 1,499 are not flagged and, hence, have robust $\sigma$ estimates.
+For $z_{\rm spec}$, we required the velocity clipping of the full sample of spectroscopic members to converge.
+For $\sigma$, we required the velocity clipping for all bootstrapped realizations to converge.
+This gave more robust results by reducing the number of clusters with substructure.
+Of the 1906 spectroscopic clusters, 1499 were not flagged and, hence, have robust $\sigma$ estimates.

 The clusters with robust $\sigma$ estimates against redshift are similar to the distribution shown for $z_{\rm spec}$ in Figure \ref{fig:bestztype} by the orange line.
 We do not show the histogram for $\sigma$ explicitly.